 Calculation Agent

-A calculation agent is an entity or mechanism responsible for determining the values of financial instruments, typically used in derivatives and structured products.
+A calculation agent is an entity responsible for determining the values of financial instruments, critical in the world of derivatives and structured products.

 What is a Calculation Agent?